INFORMATION FOR TOWN FANS

-  Directions to the Macron Stadium:
+Directions to the University of Bolton Stadium

 Specific information for Town fans:

-  Travelling to Bolton
+Travelling to Bolton Wanderers

 Note that all official coaches are non-smoking and the consumption of alcohol on board is strictly forbidden.
 ITFC recommend that all supporters under 16 are accompanied by an adult.

 The long-term roadworks on the A14 (several miles either side of Cambridge) are resulting in evening and weekend road closures.
 These are not normally announced until just a day or two in advance.
 We recommend that you keep an eye on @A14C2H on Twitter – any closures are announced here.